-The Teaching Scholars Program (TSP) offers health professions faculty the opportunity to participate in an 18 month program designed to enhance knowledge and skills, and develop future leaders in medical/healthcare education with a focus on core components of educational scholarship and curriculum development.
+The Teaching Scholars Program (TSP) offers health professions faculty the opportunity to participate in an 18 month program (August 2020 - March 2022) designed to enhance knowledge and skills, and develop future leaders in medical/healthcare education with a focus on core components of educational scholarship and curriculum development.
 The certificate program culminates in the development of an education research project or a curriculum development project and is built upon the overall goal of developing a cadre of highly skilled educational scholars and leaders on the Anschutz Medical Campus.

 The program consists of 3 core elements:

 - Afternoon Seminar Series (occurs throughout the academic year & may meet at least twice a month)

 - Curriculum Development Project and/or Education Scholarship Project

 - Faculty Mentorship and Guidance

 Core content is covered in the seminar series and continues throughout the year using a variety of independent learning opportunities to meet the needs and schedules of the TSP participants.
 The content covers aspects of educational theory, adult learning, and educational methods while focusing on educational scholarship, tools for educational research, curriculum development, program evaluation, career development and educational leadership.
 All participants attend meetings on Tuesday afternoons and pursue a medical/healthcare education research or curriculum development project.
 Content is presented by faculty during the monthly sessions and TSP participants receive guidance and mentoring as they develop important skills and leadership through educational scholarship.